siwam-king1/urddos/README.md

 ## **How to Use:**

-Here's a step-by-step guide to cloning the repository and running the `skgen.py` script in both Termux (Android) and Linux:
+Here's a step-by-step guide to cloning the repository and running the `sk.py` script in Termux:

 **Termux (Android):**